aquilax/hranoprovod-cli/documentation/README.md

 ## Description

-Hranoprovod is command line tracking tool.
-It supports nested recipes and custom defined tracking elements, which makes it perfect for tracking calories, nutrition data, exercises and other accumulative data.
+Hranoprovod is command line diet tracking tool.
+It supports nested recipes and is agnostic to the metrics you choose to track, which makes it perfect for tracking calories, nutrition data, exercises and any other measurement that is accumulated on daily basis.

 [![asciicast](https://asciinema.org/a/257200.svg)](https://asciinema.org/a/257200)